lookback/meteor-bodyclass/README.md

 [![Circle CI](https://circleci.com/gh/lookback/meteor-bodyclass/tree/master.svg?style=svg)](https://circleci.com/gh/lookback/meteor-bodyclass/tree/master)

-This package automatically adds classes on the `body` element (default) for the names of the current Iron Router template and layout used.
+This package automatically adds classes on the `body` element (default) for the names of the current template and layout used.
 It also reactively updates a class name returned from a function.

 Having classes for templates and layouts are great (if not vital) for scoping with CSS and similar.